jharwell/sierra/docs/src/concepts/dataflow.rst

    raw --> proc
    proc --> products

-The :term:`Raw Output Data` files from experimental runs is processed during stage 3 into :term:`Processed Output Data` files.
+The :term:`Raw Output Data` files from experimental runs are processed during stage 3 into :term:`Processed Output Data` files.
 In stage 4 those processed files are turned into :term:`products <Product>` of various sorts.
 All stage 4 products are sourced from a *single* data file, to encourage and enable